 Book-smart is different than being street-smart, or “experience-smart”.
 You can be the most educated and knowledgeable provider but have the worst bedside manner, or may not always decide on the best plan of care for patients.
 They can be hesitant to try new things, and they sometimes rely on what’s in the books and what the numbers are rather than thinking about what that particular patient needs.

 As nurses, we have to be ok with stepping in, because we are the advocates.
 You have to have the confidence to pull those doctors aside and point out the things you think they’re not taking into account.
 You have to be willing to step in and offer your perspective, the views you’ve developed from experience.
 You have to be willing to speak up, even if the doctor has 1,000 diplomas on the wall.

 Finally, every unit has those truly special doctors who are selfless, passionate, and always good with ALL the staff.
 They’re the kind of physicians who will crack a joke, laugh at a good story, or order pizza for everyone after a rough evening shift.
-They greet the staff by name and address, and the supportive staff with the same demeanor and tone as they greet the medical director.
+They welcome the staff by name and address and greet the support staff with the same demeanor and tone as they greet the medical director.
 They appreciate everyone at the hospital.

 They’re great to be around because they make the job easier.
-You’re not only able to enjoy your shift, but patient care is smoother when you have a positive healthy relationship with the other half of your team involved in care.
-That’s the kind of culture we need more of.
+You’re not only able to enjoy your shift, but patient care is smoother when you have a positive, healthy relationship with the other half of your team involved in care.
+That’s the kind of culture we need to see more.
 That’s the kind of culture that makes health care delivery work as it should.
 Health care is stressful.
-Having a positive personality in someone who you are free to approach and who’s equally receptive and respectful can really make the often chaotic and unpredictable work environment more bearable.
+Having a positive personality in someone who you are free to approach and who’s equally receptive and respectful can make the often chaotic and unpredictable work environment more bearable.